MicrosoftEdge/MSEdgeExplainers/SetDefaultSinkId/explainer.md

 A user’s multitasking prowess ensures a harmonious blend of work, family, and entertainment!

 A developer:
-A developer: Developers of communication apps can provide audio output selection UI on their top level page that enable the user to select which audio output device to use in both the top level app and all sub frames.
+Developers of communication apps can provide audio output selection UI on their top level page that enable the user to select which audio output device to use in both the top level app and all sub frames.

 ## Proposed Solution